Basket

 Your child needs to know exactly what the examiner wants from them in each style of assessment.
 They then need to learn how to ‘tick the boxes’ on the mark scheme to ensure they pick up the most marks they can.
 Learning different exam question styles will be an essential part of your child’s time with their A Level French tutor.

 It is important that your child allows enough time for revision process.
-They need to their work properly.
-You’re A Level French tutor will have a structured revision plan by the January of their exam year.
+They need to organise their work properly.
+Your A Level French tutor will have a structured revision plan by the January of their exam year.

 Students should actively revise key grammar (conjugations and tenses), as well as vocabulary, connectives, and opinions.
-French revision can also be passive: playing a French show (e.g. France24) or podcast at the breakfast table or in the car can help your child familiarise themself with common French speech patterns or structures.
-Regularly reading simple French novellas and news articles can improve comprehension speed, introduce new and impressive vocabulary, and prepare them for further study.
-Ultimately, towards exam season, doing past papers can help your child familiarise themself with common styles of question, and the particular time pressures of an exam.
+French revision can also be passive: playing a French show (e.g. France24) or podcast at the breakfast table or in the car can help your child familiarise themself with common speech patterns.
+Regularly reading simple French novellas and news articles improves comprehension speed, introduces new and impressive vocabulary, and prepares them for further study.
+When approaching exam season, doing past papers is vital for practising question styles and managing exam timings.

 Before exam season, make sure your child has their notes in order!
 It is often helpful to check off notes against the requirement of a syllabus as the year goes on.
 Once you’re both confident that your child has covered and noted the whole syllabus, they can independently start to make revision notes and mind maps based on things such as vocabulary modules or cultural topics.
 The skills developed in this re-noting and reformulating are very helpful for planning and practising common discursive structures.